 Before I knew it, I realized that it was 10:45, and I had better hurry up if I wanted to have lunch in the lounge prior to my 12:10 flight onwards to Frankfurt.
 I took up a spot in the booths, and perused the lunch & dinner menu.

 The menu is incredibly comprehensive, almost to the point of absurdity.
-In addition to the standard à la carte menu (featuring an assortment of salivating dishes), the First Class Lounge also has a rotating menu that's inspired by the destinations that Swiss flies to (on this day ot was Vienna), and a "Pure Swiss" menu that features traditional Swiss delicacies that are just so immaculately Swiss – things like goat cheese mousse, baked calf sweetbreads, and stuffed chicken breast.
+In addition to the standard à la carte menu (featuring an assortment of salivating dishes), the First Class Lounge also has a rotating menu that’s inspired by the destinations that Swiss flies to (on this day it was Vienna), and a “Pure Swiss” menu that features traditional Swiss delicacies that are just so immaculately Swiss – things like goat cheese mousse, baked calf sweetbreads, and stuffed chicken breast.